tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 8 - Industrial Automation and Jacobians.md

 ## Levels of Industrial Automation
 ![](Attachments/Pasted%20image%2020231118202411.png)
 **Field**
 Closest to physical processes being controlled.
 Includes sensors, actuators, motor drives, switches, and instruments.
-Can perform simple tasks, and sometimes sensor info is
+Can perform simple tasks, and sometimes sensor info is not sent and just used for automation.

+**Control and Communication**
+Data collected from field level is processed and used to control various processes.
+It includes programmable logic controllers (PLCs), distributed

 # Additional Content
 ---